taka-rl/handwriting-digit-character-recognition/doc/CICD.md

 3. The pipeline, which is Unit test through GitHub Actions runs.
 4. If the tests pass, the next GitHub Actions for deployment is executed.

-* I need to add one step to approve the changes and then the GitHub Actions for deployment is executed. *
+* It's a good idea to add one step to approve the changes and then the GitHub Actions for deployment is executed.
+This will be the future development.*

   | Name               | Description                                                                                                                                                                                                                                                                                                                 |
   |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|